OXID-eSales/developer_documentation/development/modules_components_themes/module/testing/index.rst

 - Stabilizing Selenium tests.
 - Testing compilation intercompatibility:
     The OXID eShop is able to use several modules simultaneously and they might interact with each other.
-    The Testing Library can easily run tests for each module to check intercompatibility.
+    The Testing Library easily runs tests for each module to check intercompatibility.

 .. toctree::